FlowFuse/node-red-dashboard/docs/nodes/widgets/ui-slider.md

 ---
+description: Integrate ui-slider in Node-RED Dashboard 2.0 for dynamic value input through a simple sliding mechanism.
 props:
     Group: Defines which group of the UI Dashboard this widget will render in.
     Size: Controls the width of the slider with respect to the parent group.
 Maximum value is the width of the group.